The Impact of Connectivity on the Production and Diffusion of Knowledge: Large- n Limits of Equilibria in Erd o s-R enyi Graphs

-\textbf{Local connections.} Recall that in the local regime $M=D$, the degree of a randomly drawn agent, that has the Binomial distribution $\textsf{Bin}(n-1,p)$.
-For a constant $\lambda$, the Binomial distribution converges weakly to $\textsf{Poisson}(\lambda)$, and therefore in the local regime the limit of exploration threshold is:
+Recall that in the local regime $M=D$, the degree of a randomly drawn agent, follows a Binomial distribution $\textsf{Bin}(n-1,p)$.
+For constant $\lambda$, this distribution converges weakly to $\textsf{Poisson}(\lambda)$, and therefore the limiting threshold for the full exploration equilibrium in the local regime is:

+where the last equality uses the probability-generating function of the Poisson distribution.
+Observe that as $\lambda \to \infty$, $\bar{\pi}^{\text{local}} \uparrow \tau$. \begin{lemma} In the local regime, the exploration threshold $\bar{\pi}_n$ is eventually increasing in $n$ and converges to $\bar{\pi}_\infty^{\mathrm{local}}$ defined in~\eqref{eq: local_exploration_threshold_limit}. \end{lemma} This lemma implies that as the number of agents increases, free-riding incentives become stronger, albeit at a diminishing rate.

-\begin{lemma} In the local regime, the exploration threshold $\bar{\pi}_n$ is eventually increasing in $n$ and converges to $\bar{\pi}_\infty^{\text{local}}$ in \eqref{eq: local_exploration_threshold_limit}. \end{lemma} \begin{proof} To justify $\bar{\pi}_{n+1} > \bar{\pi}_{n}$, we use equation \eqref{eq: n_player_pi_bar} and show that This is indeed true because $\BE^{(n)}_{n-1}\left[(1-\beta)^M\right] = \left(1-\frac{\lambda \beta}{n}\right)^{n-1}$ is eventually decreasing in $n$ (as $x \mapsto (x-1)\log(1-\lambda \beta/x)$ has negative derivative w.r.t $x$ for large $x$). \end{proof} \begin{lemma} In the local regime, for a fixed $k\in \BN$, and large enough $n$ the following ordering holds: $\pi_{k-1,n}\leq \pi_{k,n+1}\leq \pi_{k,n} \leq \pi_{k+1,n+1}$. \end{lemma} This lemma explains that for large economies with local connections adding one more individual \textit{never} leads to fewer exploring agents in equilibrium.
-That is the previous agents do not change their exploration decisions as a result of newcomers joining the economy.\footnote{It is noteworthy to mention that this conclusion mainly relies on holding the average degree $\lambda$ constant while increasing the size of the economy.}
+In the next lemma, we study the exploration cutoffs in the intermediate region that characterize the asymmetric equilibria (see Theorem~\ref{thm: assymetric_equil}). \begin{lemma} In the local regime, for a fixed $k\in \BN$ and sufficiently large $n$, the following ordering holds: $\pi_{k-1,n}\leq \pi_{k,n+1}\leq \pi_{k,n} \leq \pi_{k+1,n+1}$. \end{lemma} This lemma demonstrates that for large economies with local connections adding one more individual \textit{never} results in fewer exploring agents in the equilibrium.
+Put differently, the existing agents do not switch to the exploitation status when new individuals join the economy.\footnote{It is important to note that this conclusion primarily rests on keeping the average degree $\lambda$ constant while expanding the size of the economy.}

-Let $k_n$ denote the equilibrium number of exploring agents.
-Next proposition shows in an economy with local connections $k_n/n$ converges as $n$ grows.
-The proof relies on using the incentive condition \eqref{eq: asymmetric_equil_cond} to find matching upper and lower bounds for $k_n$. \begin{proposition}[Limiting fraction of explorers] Let $k_n(\pi)$ be the equilibrium number of exploring agents in an economy of $n$ individuals with local connections, then:
+Let $k_n$ denote the equilibrium number of exploring agents under pure strategies.
+The following proposition shows that in an ER economy with local connections, the equilibrium fraction of explorers $k_n/n$ converges as $n \to \infty$.
+The proof uses the incentive condition~\eqref{eq: asymmetric_equil_cond} to establish matching upper and lower bounds for $k_n$.

+For convenience and to avoid repetition, we use the following definition. \begin{definition} Define the functions $C_1(\cdot)$ and $C_2(\cdot)$ as

+both positive for $\pi\leq\tau$. \end{definition} \begin{proposition}[Limiting fraction of explorers] Let $k_n(\pi)$ be the equilibrium number of exploring agents in an Erd\H{o}s-R\'enyi economy of $n$ individuals with local connections, then:

 \end{proposition}